Patricia Silveyra: Research contributions

-Silveyra's research interests center on the effect of environmental exposures —specifically inhaled air pollutants and allergens —on respiratory health and disease.
-Her group is working to understand how these exposures differentially affect males and females, an understudied area.
+Silveyra's research interests center on the effect of environmental exposures —specifically, inhaled air pollutants and allergens —on respiratory health and disease.
+He laboratory is composed of several trainees (students, postdocs) working together to understand how these exposures differentially affect males and females, an understudied area.

 Her group is working to understand the contribution of male and female sex hormones in the development and progression of lung disease.
 Silveyra has edited and co-authored the first textbook on sex-based differences in lung physiology, in collaboration with the American Physiological Society.
-Silveyra's work has garnered support from a number of funding sources, including the National Institutes of Health.
+Silveyra's work has garnered support from several funding sources, primarily the National Institutes of Health.
+She has received multiple awards for the quality and impact of her studies and mentoring of junior trainees.

 Advocacy work

 An advocate for women and underrepresented scholars in science, Silveyra has served on the Board of Directors and as Treasurer of SACNAS, and is currently a co-Principal Investigator of a 5-year $8.6 million grant from the NIH that supports The National Diversity in STEM Conference.
+She has also been recognized with mentoring awards from the American Physiological Society, Penn State College of Medicine, SACNAS, and Indiana University.

 In 2018, Silveyra was selected an early career leader and co-chair of the inaugural cohort of the National Academies of Sciences, Engineering, and Medicine New Voices in Sciences, Engineering, and Medicine, an initiative designed to bring diverse perspectives from early-career U.S. leaders to important dialogues around how science, engineering, and medicine are shaping the global future.
-She was re-appointed as a member of the second cohort in 2021.
-Since 2020, she serves on the NASEM Board on Higher Education and Workforce.
+She was re-appointed as a member of the second cohort in 2021 and as a member of the New Voices advisory board in 2024.
+Between 2020-2023, she served on the NASEM Board on Higher Education and Workforce.
+With these organizations, she led international science discussions at the World Laureates Forum and the Science and Technology in Society Forum.
+She currently serves in several research advisory bodies, such as the Scientific Advisory Committee on Alternative Toxicological Methods and the Inter Academy Partnership.